scoramg/eMODiTS/README.md

 To run the program, you must go to the /TimeSeriesDiscretize folder and execute the CommandRunning.java file or the eMODiTS.jar file located in the Executable folder, as follows:

-  * java eMODiTS.jar PS NE NG MR CR iFitnessFunction iAlgorithm iApproach iDS
+  * java -jar eMODiTS.jar PS NE NG MR CR iFitnessFunction iAlgorithm iApproach iDS

 Where:
   * PS: Population size